itpplasma/GORILLA/README.md

 * Create a figure with the Poincaré plots ($\varphi = 0$) in cylindrical and symmetry flux coordinates.

 ### Example 5
-* Compute collisionless guiding-center orbits with GORILLA for a passing and a trapped Deuterium particle.
+* Compute collisionless guiding-center orbits with GORILLA for a trapped Deuterium particle.
 * Use a field-aligned grid for an axisymmetric tokamak equilibrium (g-file).
-* Plot the plasma boundary, the guiding-center orbits, and the resulting Poincare plot ($\varphi = 0$) for both orbits.
+* Plot the plasma boundary, the guiding-center orbits, and the resulting Poincare plot ($\varphi = 0$).

+### Example 6:
+ * Compute collisionless guiding-center orbits with GORILLA for passing Deuterium particles in scrape-off layer (WEST geometry).
+ * Construct a 3D extension of the Soledge3x-EIRENE 2D-mesh for an axisymmetric tokamak equilibrium (g-file).
+ * Plot the 2D projection of the guiding-center orbits on the original Soledge3x-EIRENE grid.

 ### Generation of input files and plotting in MATLAB and Python
-A detailed explanation of all examples (1-5) including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN` and `EXAMPLES/PYTHON_RUN`) and plotting of the results with MATLAB and Python can be found in the folders `MATLAB` and `PYTHON`, respectively.
+A detailed explanation of all examples (1-6) including the generation of the appropriate input files (including the example folders in `EXAMPLES/MATLAB_RUN` and `EXAMPLES/PYTHON_RUN`) and plotting of the results with MATLAB and Python can be found in the folders `MATLAB` and `PYTHON`, respectively.
-Here, the results of GORILLA with different polynominal orders K=2,3,4 and Runge-Kutta 4 are compared.
+Here, the results of GORILLA with different polynominal orders K=2,3,4 and Runge-Kutta 4 are compared in case of examples 1-3.
+For examples 5-6 orbits for both trapped and passing particles are calculated.

 ## Tests and coverage